staffordp/todo-app-angular-material/README.md

 ## Submission for Intertech Media Front End Engineer

-This project serves as my offical submission for the second (and hopefully last) coding test for the role of Front End Engineer.
+This project serves as my offical submission for the second coding test for the role of Front End Engineer.
 This app utilizes the [Angular Matierlal] (https://material.angular.io/) components.

 The following additional components are user: